 VESPA / Europlanet-2024

-VESPA (Virtual European Solar and Planetary Access) aims at building a Virtual Observatory for Planetary Science, connecting all sorts of data in the field, allowing for rapid data search and providing modern tools to retrieve, cross-correlate, and display data and results of scientific analyses.
+VESPA (Virtual European Solar and Planetary Access) is an extension of the Virtual Observatory for Planetary Science, connecting various types of data in the field.
+It enables rapid data search and provides modern tools to retrieve, cross-correlate, and display data as well as the results of scientific analyses.

-VESPA is a common activity from 19 institutes in Europe, open to contributions from the community.
+VESPA was developed by 19 institutes in Europe, and is open to contributions from the community.

 Further information